Creamy Goat Cheese Pasta will be on your table in 20 minutes! Swirled with a dreamy, lemony-kale pesto. It’s basically heaven in a bowl.

 - Look for goat cheese labelled as soft ‘chèvre’.
 It’s most often sold in the specialty cheese case near the produce section of many markets.
 It is packaged in logs.

-- You can use plain goat cheese, but I used Roth Garlic Herb Chevre Goat Cheese to give my pasta extra flavor.
+- You can use plain goat cheese, but I used an herb goat cheese to give my pasta extra flavor.

 - The goat cheese will melt right into the warm pasta when combined with a bit of the pasta cooking liquid and heated over medium heat.
 Add additional pasta cooking liquid as needed to reach your desired creamy consistency.

 Is goat cheese better for you than cow cheese?

 Yes!
 There are some great benefits to using goat cheese in this pasta recipe: